Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-1.md

 ```

 Checkout what we have added in this latest main.py code.

 * We have removed the flask import line, because connexion now makes the interface to flask.
 * We have imported a python package called connexion
 * We have connected the connexion package to flask app - with strict validation and a title
 * We have added a startup function to the app in case we want to run any code prior to running the app.
 Perhaps some config loading?

 * We have added a host and a port to the app.run function.
 This tells the app to run on
    our localhost at port 5003.

 To recap:
 * We have an app that will run on our locahost at port 5003.
-      * We have an openAPi yaml specification for films and we have a single endpoint for films.
+* We have an openAPi yaml specification for films, and we have a single endpoint for films.
-        But, let's not foget that the film endpoint require a response
+  But, let's not forget that the film endpoint require a response

 ```yaml
    responses: